tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 Configure the VM
 ================

-1. update the VM Configuration section to match the following:
+Update the VM Configuration section to match the following:

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image28.png

 Configure Network
 =================

-1. Scroll to the bottom and add a NIC attached to the **SQLDB** network
+Scroll to the bottom and add a NIC attached to the **SQLDB** network

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image22.png